Is There Ever a Reason to Not Combine Finances Once You Are Married?

 You do not want your retirement or savings drained because of gambling or drug addiction.
 A shopping addiction can have a similar effect.
 Regardless of the addiction, you will need to seek marriage counseling, and your partner needs to see a counselor on their own to work through these issues.

-Often addiction leads to financial infidelity, so is important to protect yourself as you work through these issues.
+Often addiction leads to financial infidelity, so it is important to protect yourself as you work through these issues.
 A similar issue is when your spouse steals your identity and opens a loan in your name without your knowledge.

 Everyone comes into each relationship with a certain amount of baggage.
 Some people may have more than others.
 Your spouse could be divorced from someone who did a number on them with their credit and spending and it can make it difficult for him to trust you in your new relationship.
 It could also be a result of seeing his parents fight constantly about money.